hadarshavit/dyn_ens_supp/README.md

 # DyMBO: Dynamic Mixture of Surrogate Models for Hyperparameter Optimisation

-This directory contains the source code for the paper "DyMBO: Dynamic Mixture of Surrogate Models for Hyperparameter Optimisation" submitted to ICML 2025.
+This directory contains the source code for the paper "DyMBO: Dynamic Mixture of Surrogate Models for Hyperparameter Optimisation" submitted to JMLR.
 This is an anonymised repository.

 ## DyMBO
 In the DyMBO directory there is the source code of DyMBO, based on the HEBO package.